 The sample, powder or granular, in its commercial form, should be filled to the brim of the sample container and the container tapped several times.
 If the sample settles, more is added.
 If the sample is heaped it should be levelled to the brim.
 The container is housed in the cover and hung at the centre of the oven.
 The oven temperature should be raised to 140 °C and kept there for 24 hours.
 The temperature of the sample and of the oven should be recorded continuously.
 The first test1 may be conducted with a 100 mm cube sample.
 A positive result is obtained if spontaneous ignition occurs or if the temperature of the sample exceeds the oven temperature by 60 °C. If a negative result is obtained, no further test is necessary.
-If a positive result is obtained, a second test should be conducted at 140 °C with a 25 mm cube sample to determine whether or not packing group II should be assigned.
+If a positive result is obtained, a second test should be conducted at 140 °C with a 25 mm cube sample to determine whether or not packing group II / Category 1 should be assigned.
 If a positive result is obtained at 140 °C with the substance in a 100 mm sample cube, but not a 25 mm sample cube, then an additional test with the substance in a 100 mm sample cube should be performed: